sourcegraph/handbook/content/engineering/core-application/index.md

 # Core application team

+Note: This page is a work in progress to represent an updated organizational structure to facilitate future growth.

 <img width="70%" height="70%" src="logo.jpg" alt="Sourcegraph Cloud team logo">

 While you could think this is an angry cloud, it's actually a fierce and determined one 😃.